Ramping up the Euro-Kitsch with “Eurobeat – Almost Eurovision” Musical

 It was time to enjoy some live theatre.
-After working and writing for several months, the stage was just what the doctor ordered.
+After working and writing for several months, a stage show was just what the doctor ordered.
+This one was all glitter and laser beams.

 The jaunt to Kwinana’s entertainment centre ‘Koorliny’ was a temporary escape from the domestic routine we’d been running since settling in Beckenham.
 I was itching to sense some of that theatre magic again and sought an appropriate show to help scratch it.